Diabetes type 2 - meal planning

 - Refined grains have been processed (milled) to remove the bran and germ.
 Examples are white flour, de-germed cornmeal, white bread, and white rice.

 Grains have starch, a type of carbohydrate.
 Carbohydrates raise your blood sugar level.
-So, for healthy eating, make sure half of the grains you eat each day are whole grains.
+For healthy eating, make sure half of the grains you eat each day are whole grains.
 Whole grains have lots of fiber.
 Fiber in the diet keeps your blood sugar level from rising too fast.

 Protein foods include meat, poultry, seafood, eggs, beans and peas, nuts, seeds, and processed soy foods.
 Eat fish and poultry more often.
 Remove the skin from chicken and turkey.
 Select lean cuts of beef, veal, pork, or wild game.
 Trim all visible fat from meat.
 Bake, roast, broil, grill, or boil instead of frying.
 When frying proteins, use healthy oils such as olive oil.